-That is, $\crystalgraph$ is path ordered if distinct paths in $\crystalgraph$ are not related by permutations that swap only nonadjacent vertices.
-Consequently, by \autoref{P:FiniteTypesSSR} and \autoref{L:ConstructionPermBasisAdSquares}, if $\crystalgraph$ is path ordered, then any two paths in $\crystalgraph$ that differ by nonadjacent permutations end at the same vertex and give the same idempotent diagram in $\WA(\affine{X})$.
+That is, $\crystal$ is path ordered if the reside sequences of paths in $\crystalgraph[\Lambda]$ to distinct vertices are not related by permutations that swap only nonadjacent residues.
+Consequently, by \autoref{P:FiniteTypesSSR} and \autoref{L:ConstructionPermBasisAdSquares}, if $\crystal$ is path ordered, then any two paths in $\crystal$ that differ by nonadjacent permutations end at the same vertex and give the same idempotent diagram in $\aWA$.

-For this paper, being path ordered is one of the most fundamental properties of a crystal graph of finite type because it is crucial in proving that the wKLRW algebras are sandwich cellular algebras.
+For this paper, being path ordered is one of the most fundamental properties of a crystal graph of finite type because it is crucial to proving that the wKLRW algebras are sandwich cellular algebras.
 The proof of the next result is easy but only because it invokes Lusztig's quantum PBW theorem, which is only valid in finite type.
 Before we give the proof, we recall some of these notions in an example.

 \begin{Example} In finite type every crystal has a PBW realization that is obtained from the $\mathcal{B}_{\infty}$ crystal of PBW monomials that models Verma modules; see {\eg} \cite[Chapter 12]{BuSc-crystal-bases}.
 For example, for type $\typeb[3]$ choose $w_{0}=r_{1}r_{2}r_{3}r_{2}r_{1}r_{2}r_{3}r_{2}r_{3}$, where $\set{r_{i}|i\in\vertices}$ is the set of Coxeter generators of the Weyl group of type $\typeb[3]$.
-Then the crystal graph from \autoref{Eq:MainExampleExample} in the PBW notation is
+Then the crystal graph from \autoref{Eq:MainExample} in the PBW notation is

 In this example the three paths $\lambda$, $\mu$ and $\nu$ from \autoref{S:MainExample} end at the vertices labeled $f_{\sroot[1]+\sroot[2]}f_{\sroot[2]+2\sroot[3]}$, $f_{\sroot[1]}f_{\sroot[2]}f_{\sroot[2]+2\sroot[3]}$ and $f_{\sroot[1]+\sroot[2]+\sroot[3]}f_{\sroot[2]+\sroot[3]}$, respectively.
 The generating sequences of $f$ Kashiwara operators are given by the residue sequence of the corresponding path.
 In general, in the PBW realization of the crystal the vertices are labeled by products $f_{\beta_{1}}\dots f_{\beta_{k}}$ of Kashiwara operators, where $\beta_{1},\dots,\beta_{k}$ are certain sequences of positive roots ordered with respect to a convex order that is determined by a choice of reduced expression for $w_{0}$, the longest element of $W$. \end{Example}